jluyke/luyke-copter/README.md

 About
 -----

-Working on my quadcopter is my side project and hobby.
-I built and coded this with lots of help from Google searches.
-I've included links to references in the respective header files.
+I built and coded this using countless Google searches.
+References and credit given in the respective header files.

-I am using the Arduino Duemilanove and its libraries use C/C++.
-The "custom headers" comment in the quad.ino file refers to the headers in this repository.
-For the logic of the main loop() method, I took the model of a game loop: "input, update, render"; and used: "input(); update(); thrust();"

 Build
 -----